Nathan31973/Elvanto-Plus-Plus/README.md

 ## Chat Commands
 - [x] @FirstNameLastName, @name, @everyone, @all or @Role (mention person by first, last or full name. that message bubble will be orange for that user)
 - [x] /refresh (Refresh all user webpage.
 User that is in control of the service.
 Usefull for runsheet updates)
+- [x] /nick {Nickname} (Allow you to change your name to a nick name.
+Running this command blank will remove nickname.
+Support Emoji)
 - [ ] Rich text (standerd discord text chat features in elvanto chat)
 - [ ] Auto fill commands (@someone needs this)